-We recommend that TxDOT should consider establishing public-private partnerships with industry cellular providers to leverage TxDOT's right-of-way in exchange for free-of-cost safety-related CV communication over cellular networks.
-In particular, TxDOT should strike a deal in which the cellular providers relay the BSMs between CVs without charging any subscription fee to the vehicle owners.
-In exchange the cellular providers may install non-intrusive small cell cellular nodes on TxDOT infrastructure (such as highway gantries and guard rails) or on local city government infrastructure, such as traffic light signal poles and illumination poles.
+We recommend that TxDOT should consider building public-private partnerships with industry cellular providers to leverage TxDOT's right-of-way in exchange for free-of-cost safety-related CV communication over cellular networks.
+In particular, TxDOT should strike a deal in which the cellular providers relay the BSMs between connected vehicles without charging any subscription fee to the vehicle owners.
+In exchange the cellular providers may install non-intrusive small cell cellular nodes on TxDOT infrastructure such as highway gantries and guard rails or on local city government infrastructure such as traffic light signal poles and illumination poles.

 As the cellular industry transitions from 4G LTE to 5G, the industry service providers would be even more interested in such a deal.
 With the onset of 5G technology, many factors will strengthen TxDOT's position in this public-private partnership.
 The 5G cellular technology is being developed keeping in mind that CVs will be one of the end-users.
-Furthermore, 5G requires a very dense network of small base stations that must be in the line-of-sight of the user equipment - in this case the vehicles [91].
+Furthermore, 5G requires a very dense network of small base stations that must be in the line-of-sight of the user equipment - in this case the vehicles [90].
 It is clear that the optimal location to mount this infrastructure for CVs would be on TxDOT's roadway infrastructure.
 Thus, TxDOT is in a good position to negotiate free-of-cost roadway safety services from cellular providers.
+Through their contacts in cellular industry and cellular real-estate companies, the WNCG and CTR can assist TxDOT in bringing such a deal to fruition.